-Turn the box the right sides out and use your fingers to push right around the base and make sure there are no holes.
+Turn your fabric box the right sides out and use your fingers to push right around the base and make sure there are no holes.
 If you find any turn it inside out again and sew them up.

-If you wish to add pockets to the lining of your cube repeat the steps above for making pockets using any left over fabric you have.
+If you wish to add pockets to the lining of your fabric storage cube repeat the steps above for making pockets using any left over fabric you have.

 Then sew the base together as you did the exterior.
 You do not need to leave a gap in the lining for turning, we will be binding the top instead.
 Leave the lining with the wrong sides of the fabric facing out.

 Place the lining into the exterior box, with the wrong sides of the fabric touching.
 Use Wonderclips around the top edge to hold the 2 layers together.